-Failures or interruptions in our information systems and other technologies, financial and business models, and third-party vendors could harm our financial condition, results of operations, reputation, and relations with members.
+Failures or interruptions in our information systems and other technologies and our reliance on third-party vendors could harm our financial condition, results of operations, reputation, and relations with members.

 As a financial institution, we rely heavily on internal and third-party information systems and other technology to manage our business, including the secure processing, storage and transmission of confidential borrower and financial information in computer systems and networks.
 For instance, due to our reliance on the book-entry system of the Federal Reserve Banks for debt issuance and servicing operations, we depend on them and their fiscal agent, the Federal Reserve Bank of New York, and one or more settlement agents to issue and make payments of principal and interest on Consolidated Obligations.
-Failures in information systems and other technologies could occur from human error, fraud, cyberattacks, errors or misuse of models and services we employ, lapses in operating processes, or natural or man-made disasters.
+Failures in information systems and other technologies could occur from human error, fraud, cyberattacks, errors or misuse of systems and services we employ, failures to follow established protocols, lapses in operating processes, or natural or man-made disasters.
+Also, if key technology platforms become obsolete, if we fail to keep pace with technological changes or innovation, including artificial intelligence, or if we experience disruptions, our results of operations could be materially adversely affected.

 Computer systems, software and networks are increasingly more vulnerable to failures and interruptions from cyberattacks, which may include breaches, unauthorized access, misuse, computer viruses or other malicious or destructive code (such as ransomware) and other events against information owned by our company and customers.
 These failures and interruptions could jeopardize the confidentiality or integrity of information, or otherwise cause interruptions or malfunctions in operations.
 Cyberattacks, in particular those on financial institutions and financial market infrastructures, have become more frequent, sophisticated, and increasingly difficult to detect or prevent, including as a result of the increased capabilities of artificial intelligence and other emerging technologies that may be used maliciously.
-It could take considerable time for us to determine the scope, extent, amount, and type of information compromised.
+It could take considerable time for us to determine the scope, extent, amount, and type of information compromised under a cyberattack.
 Additionally, threats of cyber terrorism, external extremist parties, including state-sponsored actors, result in heightened risk exposure.
 These threats may increase as a result of geopolitical conflicts.
 We can make no assurance that we will be able to prevent, timely and adequately address, or mitigate failures, interruptions, or cyberattacks in information systems and other technology.
 If we experience a failure, interruption, or cyberattack in any of these systems, we may be unable to effectively conduct or manage business activities, operating processes, and risk management, which could significantly harm customer relations, our reputation, and operating costs, potentially resulting in material adverse effects on our financial condition and results of operations.
 We may not be able to foresee, prevent, mitigate, reverse or repair the negative effects of such failures, interruptions, cyberattacks, or cyber terrorism.